Paige Bueckers: Junior national team

 Bueckers represented the United States at the 2017 FIBA Under-16 Women's Americas Championship in Buenos Aires, Argentina.
-In five games, she averaged 11 points, three steals, 2.8 rebounds and 2.2 assists per game, helping her team win the gold medal.
+In five games, she averaged 11 points, three steals, 2.8 rebounds, and 2.2 assists per game, helping her team win the gold medal.
 Bueckers played at the 2018 FIBA Under-17 Women's World Cup in Minsk, Belarus.
-In seven games, she averaged 9.7 points, 4.7 assists and 3.6 rebounds per game, leading the tournament in assist-to-turnover ratio at 4.13.
+In seven games, she averaged 9.7 points, 4.7 assists, and 3.6 rebounds per game, leading the tournament in assist-to-turnover ratio at 4.13.
 Bueckers led the United States to a gold medal after recording eight points and ten assists versus France in the final.

-At the 2019 FIBA Under-19 Women's Basketball World Cup in Bangkok, Thailand in July, Bueckers averaged 11.6 points, 4.1 rebounds and a tournament-high 5.4 assists per game.
-She posted 17 points, eight rebounds and five assists in a 74–70 overtime win over Australia for the gold medal.
+At the 2019 FIBA Under-19 Women's Basketball World Cup in Bangkok, Thailand in July, Bueckers averaged 11.6 points, 4.1 rebounds, and a tournament-high 5.4 assists per game.
+She posted 17 points, eight rebounds, and five assists in a 74–70 overtime win over Australia for the gold medal.
 Bueckers was named Most Valuable Player and made the All-Tournament Team.
 On December 10, 2019, she was honored as USA Basketball Female Athlete of the Year.

+Senior national team

+Bueckers made her senior team debut on March 12, 2026, earning 16 points, four rebounds and three assists in a 91–48 win over Puerto Rico in the FIBA World Cup qualification tournament in San Juan, Puerto Rico.